• Home

 • Designed for home use;

-• Used for short, regular sessions, mostly 2 x 60 minutes daily (direct after awakening and second time, 11 hours after awakening);
+• Used for short, regular sessions, mostly 2 x 60 minutes daily (directly on wakening and then again 11 hours after awakening);

 For people with Parkinson’s, this simplicity and low treatment burden are important considerations,